RamonAlejandroArredondo/MineriaDeDatos/README.md

 ## Exam Unit 4

+Implement the K-Means clustering model with the Iris.csv dataset that it is found at https://github.com/jcromerohdz/iris using the method k-means () in R.

+nce the grouping model is obtained, do the analysis of corresponding data display.
+At the end of the development, explain in detail what the model of K-Means group and what were their observations in the visualization analysis of data.

 We have to indicate the path in which we are going to be working, which is where our csv file is

 ```R